dss-extensions/DSS-Python/README.md

 - `DSSEvents` from `DLL/ImplEvents.pas`: seems too dependent on COM.
 - `DSSProgress` from `DLL/ImplDSSProgress.pas`: would need a reimplementation depending on the target UI (GUI, text, headless, etc.).
+- OpenDSS-GIS features are not implemented since they're not open-source.

 In general, the DLL from `dss_capi` provides more features than both the official Direct DLL and the COM object.